nehapatlolla/nestjs-task-management/nestjs.md

 In Jwt.strategy.ts we have added a class
 .
 And it is a derived class.
 Jwt strategy is derived from passport strategy .
 If there is a constructor in the derived class they need to call `super` to initialize the parent class

+> Summary on JWT validation

+- Whenever we want to protect the routes for only the signed in users, we will be able to import the auth module and then use the guard.
+CCORDINGLY THE ROUTES WILL BE PROTECTED AND WHEN THE AUTHORIZED USED SENDS A REQUEST WE WILL BE ABLE TO GET THEM and we treat it as truth.